 We (obviously) love flowers as a wedding centerpiece mucho around these parts, but every now and then, it's great to see some innovative tablescape ideas that require no floral elements.
-While a peony-laden table will never NOT work, for the modern bride (or bride on a budget), thinking outside the box to create a flowerless reception is an exercise in creative thinking—and can result in some incredibly displays of beauty.
+While a peony-laden table will never NOT work, for the modern bride (or bride on a budget), thinking outside the box to create a flowerless reception is an exercise in creative thinking—and can result in some incredible displays of beauty.
 The possibilities are endless (but can also go tacky quite quickly, so be sure to edit yourself) and, if executed well, can result in Instagram fodder the likes of which your guests will be talking about well after the party has ended!
 Here are five of our favorite ideas to ponder as you start planning your reception décor.

 No, not the tacky bedazzling types (those you should stay FAR away from)—rather, the natural element kind.
 Have your planner go monochromatic (shades of only white would be perfect for a winter wedding) or choose a palette (pale blushes, deep greens) when choosing the crystals—you could even do a different colorway for the head table if you have one.
 Cluster them together in organic (read: not uniform) bunches as a runner down your tables, and add in twinkling votives to catch the light of your creation.